 The NCCC builds knowledge and capacity in cultural competence through engagement and partnerships with universities, communities, industry groups and government

-Cultural Competence and the Higher Education Sector: Dilemmas, Policies and Practice will bring together specialists and individuals interested in cultural competence, diversity and inclusion and Indigenous Knowledges to discuss ideas relating to the future of higher education and the role of Universities in preparing students, faculties and staff for the challenges of building a more culturally competent world.
+Cultural Competence and the Higher Education Sector: Dilemmas, Policies and Practice brought together specialists and individuals interested in cultural competence, diversity and inclusion and Indigenous Knowledges to discuss ideas relating to the future of higher education and the role of Universities in preparing students, faculties and staff for the challenges of building a more culturally competent world.

 Tawara Goode is the Director of the National Center for Cultural Competence at Georgetown University.
 She is an Assistant Professor in the Department of Pediatrics, Georgetown University Medical Center in Washington, D.C.
 Tawara is a distinguished thought leader in the area of cultural and linguistic competence and has built the Georgetown National Center for Cultural Competence into an internationally recognised and award-winning program.
 She had a primary role in developing curricula, assessment instruments, professional development series and other resources that support cultural and linguistic competence across the United States and the world; and conducts research on the essential role of cultural and linguistic competence in addressing health disparities.